limchunhan97/bt5153_group_project/README.md

 Welcome to the Royal Flush GitHub repository.

 In this repository, you will find four folders:
-- <i>This part will be edited further later</i>
-- Modelling
+- Prediction Modelling
-- Topic Analysis
+- LDA Topic Modelling
 - Data Preprocessing
 - Dataset
+- Data Engineering

 The relevant code files belonging to each function can be found in their respective folders.